OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-overview.md

 * **Use of standard web technology**: Create your Excel add-in using familiar web technologies such as HTML, CSS, and JavaScript.
 * **Distribution via the Office Store**: Share your Excel add-in with a broad audience by publishing it to the [Office Store](https://store.office.com/en-us/appshome.aspx).

+> [!NOTE]
-> **Note**: Excel add-ins are different from COM and VSTO add-ins, which are earlier Office integration solutions that run only on Office for Windows.
+> Excel add-ins are different from COM and VSTO add-ins, which are earlier Office integration solutions that run only on Office for Windows.
 Unlike COM add-ins, Excel add-ins do not require you to install any code on a user's device, or within Excel.

 ## Components of an Excel add-in